pnnl-predictive-phenomics/SElon-GEM/README.md

-This is a Memote repository for the  *Synechococcus elongatus* 7942 genome-scale metabolic model.
-The model has been modified to secrete sucrose.
+This is a Memote repository for a genome-scale metabolic model of an engineered strain of  *Synechococcus elongatus* 7942  modified to secrete sucrose.

 You may view the current and past memote reports at https://pnnl-predictive-phenomics.github.io/Selon-GEM